Italian food and wine pairings | 10 of Laura’s favourites

 10- Terre Siciliane IGT FL by Arianna Occhipinti & stuffed artichokes

-One of Laura’s favourite wine is FL (Fossa di Lupo) from the appellation of Terre Siciliane IGT.
+Going back to the beautiful island of Sicily, Arianna Occhipinti produces the wonderful SP68.
 It’s a flavourful, fruity wine that is both elegant and structured.
 It is perfect for dishes with sauces and veal stew, but it would also go very well with fine delicatessen meats and stuffed artichokes.

 Thank you to Laura for these wonderful suggestions and this tour around Italy – buon appetito!